JS80P

 (Most people need the X64 version of this library.
 To use the 32 bit version of the plugin, you will need the X86 version of the library.
 See the Before Installing: Choosing a Distribution section for more information.)

-Dependencies on Linux
+Installing on Linux

-VST 3 Bundle on Windows
+VST 3 Bundle

 1. Download JS80P.